A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: The Creation of a Highly-Parallel SP Machine

-The proposed developments will begin with SP71, the latest version of the SP computer model, described in outline in Appendix \ref{sp_computer_model_appendix}.
-Instructions for obtaining the source code are in Appendix \ref{source_code_for_SP71_appendix}.
+The proposed development of the SP Machine should begin with SP71, the latest version of the SP Computer Model, outlined in \ref{sp_computer_model_appendix}.
+Instructions for obtaining the source code are in \ref{source_code_for_SP71_appendix}.

-To get things going, we believe that the first stage, as outlined in this main section, will be to develop the SP machine with parallel processing, and then, in the two following sections, to create a user interface that is easy to use and to facilitate the visualisation of knowledge structures and the processing of knowledge.
+To get things going, the first stage, as outlined in this main section, is probably the development of the SP Machine with high levels of parallel processing, and then, in Sections \ref{user_friendly_user_interface_section} and \ref{visualisation_of_structures_and_processes_section}, the creation of a user interface that is easy to use and that facilitates the visualisation of knowledge structures and the visualisation of the processing of knowledge.

-\subsection{Is parallel processing really needed?}

-Before we apply parallel processing in the SP machine, we need to establish that parallel processing is really necessary.
+\subsection{Is Parallel Processing Really Needed?}

-A substantial advantage of the SP system, compared with, for example, deep learning in artificial neural networks \cite{schmidhuber_2015}, is that, on the strength of evidence to date, the SP machine is likely to be very much less demanding of computational resources than deep learning systems \cite[Section V-E]{sp_alternatives}.
+A substantial advantage of the SP System, compared with, for example, deep learning in artificial neural networks \cite{schmidhuber_2015}, is that, on the strength of evidence to date, the SP Machine is likely to be very much less demanding of computational resources than deep learning systems \cite[Section V-E]{sp_alternatives}.
 And there appears to be potential to speed up processing by the judicious use of indexing, as outlined in Section \ref{indexing_for_speed_section}.

-More generally, there appears to be potential in the SP system for very substantial gains in computational efficiency compared with conventional computers: by the use of a technique called ``model-based coding'' for the efficient transmission of data \cite[Section VIII]{sp_big_data}; and by exploiting the statistical information which is gathered as a by-product of how the system works \cite[Section IX]{sp_big_data}.
+More generally, there appears to be potential in the SP System for very substantial gains in computational efficiency compared with conventional computers: by the use of a technique called ``model-based coding'' for the efficient transmission of data \cite[Section VIII]{sp_big_data}; and by exploiting the statistical information which is gathered as a by-product of how the system works \cite[Section IX]{sp_big_data}.

-So it is reasonable to ask whether the existing computer model (SP71) might be speedy enough as it is, without the need for parallel processing?
+So it is reasonable to ask whether the existing computer model (SP71), or some successor to it, might be speedy enough as it is, without the need for parallel processing?
 Here are some answers to that question which are not mutually exclusive:

 \begin{itemize}